gisktzh/renovate/README.md

 # Introduction
 This repository contains all configuration files and Github actions to run the Renovate bot periodically to update the dependencies in all configured repositories.

+> [!CAUTION]
+> The [scheduling](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule) mechanism is rather wonky and has some intricacies to keep in mind.
+> * The scheduled workflow is disabled if there is no action (e.g. commits) to the repository within 60 days.
+An email will be sent to *the last committer of the given workflow* some time before.
+> * **Important:** If the last person to change the workflow file is removed from the repository (be it by access removal, or also by changing their email address), **the workflows will silently no longer be executed**.
+This can only be reactivated by changing the `- cron: ` part in the workflow, and yes, it needs a changed schedule, otherwise it will not be picked up.

 # Getting Started
 ## What is Renovate?
 Renovate automates dependency updates.
 Multi-platform and multi-language.